duc-ng/cryo-em-monitor/README.md

 - The application can be opened at: http://localhost:5000

-## Directory structure
+## Data directory

-This application reads data directly from the filesystem into memory given a fixed folder and file structure.
+This application reads data directly from the filesystem into memory given this fixed folder and file structure:

 ```bash
 ~/ROOT_DATA/microscope/YYYY-MM-DD/key/file